-PROGRESSIVE PRACTITIONERS OF ADVANCED DENTISTRYWe believe first in prevention, then early intervention and being minimally invasive.
+PRACTITIONERS OF DIGITAL DENTISTRYWe believe first in prevention, then early intervention and being minimally invasive.
 BOOK AN APPOINTMENT

 WELCOME TO DP DENTAL

 OUR PHILOSOPHY At DP Dental, we believe in solving problems at their root cause.
 We also believe that prevention is always better than cure.
 Hence, we practice early-intervention dentistry and we aim to be as minimally-invasive in our procedures as possible.
-For this, we invest heavily in the latest technology which also provides the greatest convenience to our patients.
+For this, we invest heavily in the dental technology which also provides the convenience to our patients.
 We only want for our patients what we want for ourselves and our families.
-We have gathered an amazing team and we constantly set aside time for education, constantly making sure that what we deliver to our patients are the latest concepts that dentistry has to offer.
+We have gathered a committed team and we constantly set aside time for education to train the team to provide safe and predictable treatment.

-Our commitment to our patients constantly motivates us to meet and exceed current standards of care.
-Our doctors and staff stay abreast of the latest technology and most innovative techniques through continual education, allowing us to offer you the most advanced, comfortable, exquisite and safe treatments available.
+Our commitment to our patients constantly motivates us to meet the current standards of care.
+Our doctors and staff are kept updated on the international research and best practices through continual education, allowing us to offer you the evidence-based, comfortable and safe treatment.

 - Digital & 3D Cone Beam X-rays

 - Gum & Dental Treatment

 - Inlay / Onlay